bitcoinroyale/ckpool/README.md

 - Configurable custom coinbase signature.
 - Configurable instant starting and minimum difficulty.
 - Rapid vardiff adjustment with stable unlimited maximum difficulty handling.
-- New work generation on block changes incorporate full bitcoind transaction set without delay or requiring to send transactionless work to miners thereby providing the best bitcoin network support and rewarding miners with the most transaction fees.
+- New work generation on block changes incorporate full broyaled transaction set without delay or requiring to send transactionless work to miners thereby providing the best bitcoin network support and rewarding miners with the most transaction fees.